PRECISION BUOYANCY CONTROL BENEFITS

-It takes only a light contact with coral to tear a hole into a wetsuit.
+It takes only light contact with coral to tear a hole in a wetsuit.
 A hose snagged on sharp metal inside a wreck can easily be severed.
-A hand or leg brushed against fire coral or a well disguised Scorpion Fish can result in the need for medical treatment.
+A hand or leg brushed against fire coral or a well-disguised Scorpion Fish can result in the need for medical treatment.

 Efficiency, Relaxation and Enjoyment